-If you need some candy to sneak into the movie theater but don't want the excess sugar and calories, Project 7 has your back.
+If you need some candy to sneak into the movie theater but don't want the excess sugar, carbs and calories, Project 7 has your back.
 These gummy bears come in regular and sour and taste as close to the real thing as anything I've had.
 The best part is they've got only 3 grams of sugar per bag -- about 75% less than classic gummy bears.

-You can snag a 12-can variety pack from Olipop for $42 or just $36 if you subscribe and keep your low-carb sodas coming monthly.
+Olipops have about 12 or 13 grams of carbs per can, which isn't nothing, but when you compare that to a regular can of Coke with its 40 grams net carbs, Olipop is a clear winner.
+You can snag a 12-can variety pack from Olipop for $36 or just $31 if you subscribe and keep your low-carb sodas coming monthly.

 Cookies are one of the tougher low-carb snacks to pull off.
 Part of me wants to say, if you're going to have a cookie, well then just have a cookie.
 But if it's truly a keto diet version you covet, my vote goes to HighKey's keto chocolate chip cookie.
 I would compare this delicious keto snack to Famous Amos chocolate chip cookies with more buttery flavor but not quite as much crunch.
 But with just one gram of net carbs, they still taste better than Chips Ahoy.
-A pack of three bags is $14 on Amazon.

 Light as a feather, Quevos are low-carb chips made from avocado oil and egg whites and contain just three net carbs for every 1-ounce bag.
 Sour Cream and Onion is the best flavor I tried of this keto snack, but the airy bites also come in plain, salt and pepper, BBQ, cheddar, dill pickle and Quevos rancheros.
 A five-pack is $15 on Amazon.

 This keto-friendly low carb cereal brings us right back to the cartoon-filled Sunday mornings of yore, with fun flavors like Fruity (think Froot Loops), Cocoa, Blueberry and Frosted.
 With 12 grams of protein and just 3 grams of net carbs per serving, Magic Spoon makes for an easy breakfast or guiltless late-night sweet keto snack.
 Get a variety pack of four flavors for $39.
-Read my full review of Magic Spoon on Chowhound.

 I've often wondered what it would be like to straight-up bite into a block of parmesan.
 It probably wouldn't work out as well as I hope, but the next best thing may be these keto-friendly Moon Cheese bites.
 The garlic parmesan flavor reigns supreme (in my opinion) and at just two net carbs per bag they are a snack idea that definitely won't bust up your keto-mentum or diet.
 Three bags will run you $15 on Amazon.

-Maybe sugar or a sugar alternative isn't exactly a snack per se, but I'd be remiss if I didn't mention these amazing keto food innovations since they've had a major impact on my personal snacking.
-If you like smoothies, baked goods or even just sweetener in your morning coffee, but are trying to cut back on sugar and carbs, allow me to introduce Whole Earth and its family of low-glycemic sugar alternatives.
+Maybe sugar or a sugar alternative isn't exactly a snack per se, but I'd be remiss if I didn't mention these amazing keto-friendly food innovations since they've had a major impact on my personal snacking.
+If you like smoothies, baked goods or even just sweetener in your morning tea or coffee, but are trying to cut back on sugar and carbs, allow me to introduce Whole Earth and its family of low-glycemic sugar alternatives.